 San Francisco Is The Best City

 Don’t get trapped in Austin, or do “equities in Dallas” as Liar’s Poker Michael Lewis famously wrote.
 Once you’re stuck, it’s very hard to get out.
-I wouldn’t write as one-sided if it wasn’t for Wall Street Journal’s snub, but here is San Francisco’s defensive as it is.
+I wouldn’t write as one-sided if it wasn’t for Wall Street Journal’s snub.
+But here is San Francisco’s defensive as it is.

 Readers and younger folks, what cities do you have your heart set on for work?
-If there’s anybody from Austin, feel free to stand up and defend your city!
+If there’s anybody from Austin, feel free to stand up and defend your city.
 If anybody will be watching the President’s Cup on TV this weekend, we’re going to do our best and wave to the readers with our FS logo at Harding Park.
 Go USA!

 Here are some other great articles I’ve written about San Francisco.
 I’ve lived here since 2000 and love every minute of it.